dunstontc/learn-rust/notes/terms.md

   - **generic**
   - **trait**
     - **Derivable Traits**
+- Matches
   - **arm**
     - An *arm* consists of a pattern and the code that should be run if the value given to the beginning of the *match* expression fits that arm’s pattern.
+  - **match guard**
+    - an extra condition on a match arm that further refines the arm’s pattern
+    - ex: `if error.kind() == ErrorKind::NotFound`
+- Misc
+  - **coerce**
   - **borrowing**
     - We call having references as function parameters borrowing.
     - As in real life, if a person owns something, you can borrow it from them.
 When you’re done, you have to give it back.
   - **lifetime**
   - **shadowing**
     - This feature is often used in similar situations in which you want to convert a value from one type to another type.
   - **tuple**
     - A *tuple* is a general way of grouping together some number of other values with a variety of types into one compound type.
   - **tuple struct**
   - **hashing function**